 The premier began to applaud and everybody else joined in.
 Bernie grinned from ear to ear.

 Continuing on the premier added, ‘The Australian farming community is greatly indebted to Bernie’s initial idea.
 For years they’d been doing it tough.
 Now, things have changed drastically.
 Not just small towns, but entire communities have been drawn together all helping each other.
 Innovative businesses have started up as a result.
 It’s nothing short of amazing.
-And, ladies and gentlemen, I think the same is about to happen here at Shantytown.
+And, ladies and gentlemen, I think the same is about to happen here at this world village.
 This is a lot more than examples of dwellings from countries across the globe, and it’s a lot more than the foods people enjoy in different countries.
 It’s the music, it’s the arts and crafts and perhaps most importantly, it’s the interaction that we will all have with the people who work here, the very people whose houses, businesses, markets and way of life are on display for us all to learn from.
 And there is just so much to learn in this wonderful town.’

 Speeches are speeches and after the premier finished, the others who followed him waffled on a bit, but when Bernie cut the ribbon and the people had the chance to look around, the village was considered unanimously to be a great success.

 All sorts of people congratulated Bernie in person.
 Some patted him on the back, shook his hand, others smiled, waved and gave a respectful nod.